Kailash Surendranath

 Kailash Surendranath (born June 24, 1950) is an Indian filmmaker, advertising director and producer.
 He has directed over 6,000 television commercials over several decades, and has also worked on numerous films promoting national integration.
 In 1986, he directed Mile Sur Mera Tumhara, a short film that aimed at promoting India's "unity in diversity", as part of a trilogy produced for Doordarshan's Lok Seva Sanchaar initiative.

 In 2022, Surendranath directed Har Ghar Tiranga, his fifth national integration film, commissioned by the Ministry of Culture as part of the Azadi ka Amrit Mahotsav campaign commemorating the 75th anniversary of Indian independence.

-Surendranath has directed numerous well-known television advertisements, including the Liril commercial featuring Karen Lunel, the Nirma ad campaigns, the Glucose-D advertisement featuring Amjad Khan, and the Campa Cola advertisement featuring Salman Khan and Aarti Gupta Surendranath.
+Surendranath has directed numerous well-known television advertisements, including the Liril commercial, the Nirma ad campaigns, the Glucose-D advertisement featuring Amjad Khan, and the Campa Cola advertisement featuring Salman Khan and Aarti Gupta Surendranath.

-He also directed the 2001 romantic comedy Love You Hamesha, featuring music composed by A. R. Rahman.
+He also directed the 2001 romantic comedy film Love You Hamesha, featuring music composed by A. R. Rahman.

 Early life and background

 Surendranath was born and brought up in Bombay, India (now Mumbai).
 From 1970 to 1974, he pursued higher education at St. Xavier's College, Mumbai, graduating with a Bachelor of Science in Physics and Mathematics.

-His father, Surendra, is a singer and actor from the Golden Age of Indian cinema.
-He appeared in numerous Bollywood classics.
+His father, Surendra, is a singer and actor from the Golden Age of Indian cinema appearing in numerous Bollywood classics.

 Career

 Surendranath began working in filmmaking and advertising at the age of 17.
-In a 1976 India Today feature titled “Hustler at Home,” he reported having completed approximately 30 advertisement films by the age of 26, including the national integration short film Sita Salim.
-He said that he left college to pursue advertising full-time and had proved a reputation in the industry prior to 1975.
+In a 1976 India Today feature titled “Hustler at Home,” he reported having completed approximately 30 advertisement films by the age of 26, including the national integration short film Sita Salim, left college to pursue advertising full-time and had proved a reputation in the industry prior to 1975.

 Advertisements

 Liril (Early 1970s)

 In the early 1970s, Kailash Surendranath directed one of India's most well-known television advertisements—the Liril soap commercial for Hindustan Unilever.
-The ad featured Karen Lunel under a waterfall, symbolizing freshness and freedom, and was shot across multiple locations including Tiger Falls in Kodaikanal, Ooty, and Khandala.
+The ad featured Karen Lunel under a waterfall, symbolizing freshness and freedom, was shot across multiple locations including Tiger Falls in Kodaikanal, Ooty, and Khandala.
 These visuals, set to a memorable jingle, introduced a bold aesthetic that departed from more conventional-branded storytelling of the time.
 The commercial also helped establish Surendranath's reputation in the advertising industry.